wgascarosas/cse15l-lab-reports/lab-report-1-week-2.md

 You can also type in multiple commands using a semicolon like the example below…

 `ssh cs15lwi22@ieng6.ucsd.edu "ls -lat; cd ~; pwd; ls”`

+We can save multiple keystrokes especially if we want to re run any program.
+For example this command would run a program when first typed...

+`./HelloWorld.java`

+typing that involved 15 total keystrokes.
+Each time we want to re run to program we would have to type in all of it again.
+We can save keystrokes though by simply using the arrow keys specifically the up arrow key.
+This will allow for us to cycle through old commands and since the command above was the last command entered we simply press one keystroke to re run the program.
+This cuts down 15 keystrokes to just one.